fubuki-fanclub/woff2wasm/README.md

+﻿# woff2wasm
+Woff2 compiled as a WASM module.

+build with `emcmake`.

+## Original Readme
-﻿This is a README for the font compression reference code.
+This is a README for the font compression reference code.
 There are several compression related modules in this repository.

 brotli/ contains reference code for the Brotli byte-level compression